 Hello, I’m Charlie.

-I eventually decided to undertake a 200-hour yoga teacher training course with Yoga London in 2018 and have been teaching yoga intermittently since then.
-I also completed a 60-hour yin yoga course with Sampoorna Yoga in 2021.
-Both courses are accredited by Yoga Alliance.
-I teach and practice a variety of styles and maintain a consistent home practice.
+In 2018, I decided to undertake a 200-hour yoga teacher training with Yoga London.
+I also completed a 60-hour yin yoga course with Sampoorna Yoga in 2021 and will be completing a Yoga in Prisons training in 2026.
+I teach and practise a variety of styles and maintain a consistent home practice.

 Get to know Charlie in five Questions: